The Scotiabank After School Opera Program is offered to children ages 7 to 12 at five locations across the city.

-To Register: Registration for the fall term opens Friday, September 9, 2016.
+To Register: Registration for the winter term is open.
 For registration information, contact Sherry Squires, Music School Co-ordinator at 416-532-4828 x.
-127 or e-mail email@example.com.
+127 or e-mail firstname.lastname@example.org.

 Note: To ensure that ALL children get a chance to participate, a student may register for one of the three sessions.
 The same child may be put on a waiting list for the other sessions.
 Children who have not previously participated in the program will get priority over those on the waiting list.